mripard/sunxi-mali/README.md

 parameter to 100 times the number of simultaneous buffers you want to use (so 200 for double buffering, 300 for triple buffering, etc.).

+Linux also introduced with the 4.20 some memory protection mechanisms that breaks the user-space components.
+You'll need to enable `CONFIG_DRM_FBDEV_LEAK_PHYS_SMEM`, and pass `drm_kms_helper.drm_leak_fbdev_smem=1' on the kernel command-line.

 To avoid screen tearing, set the `FRONTBUFFER_LOCKING` environment variable to 1.
 This environment variable is used only by the Mali fbdev blob.